What I’m hearing most right now is how OVERWHELMED business owners are feeling. It can immobilize us, especially in times of uncertainty.

 Change and overwhelm go together.
 Whether it’s a change foisted upon us or one we intentionally choose, there’s a part of our brain that wants to resist it.
 Because change = danger to the primitive part of our brain responsible for survival.
 To keep us safe, it sends signals of overwhelm, which leads to confusion and inaction.
 The result is we don’t change.

 Staying the same is the most dangerous thing we can do.

-As Darwin said, “It is not the most intellectual of the species that survives; it is not the strongest that survives; but the species that survives is the one that is able best to adapt and adjust to the changing environment in which it finds itself.”
-In business, we must change, we must evolve, in order to survive.
+As Darwin said, “It is not the most intellectual of the species that survives; it is not the strongest that survives; but the species that survives is the one that is able best to adapt and adjust to the changing environment.”
+In business, we must change, we must adapt and evolve, in order to survive.

-There is another important principle at play right now – the pace of change itself is increasing.
+There’s another important principle at play – the pace of change itself is increasing.
 I first learned about the concept of accelerated change from Ray Kurzweil, an American inventor, futurist, author and Director of Engineering at Google.
 It’s hard for us to grasp the impact of accelerated change – our minds are not built for it.

 As we approach the upper limit of what we believe we can handle, we start to anticipate (and look for) negative outcomes.
 Our thoughts loop on everything that could go wrong – it’s a natural reaction to fixate on risk.
 Our brain is wired that way by default.
 However, we can override this negativity bias and choose our thoughts on purpose.
 In other words, once we are aware of our thoughts we can change them, and focus on what we want to create.